M-T3K/RoombaSH/README.md

 ## Story

 The first version of RoombaSH was a small script that automatically uploaded an entire folder throuh ssh for one of my classes.
-After that, I started helping people and before I realized, my folder was full of files that weren't part of my homework, so uploading my stuff became tedius.
+After that, I started helping people and before I realized it, my folder was full of files that weren't part of my homework, so uploading became tedious (couldn't upload an entire folder anymore and had to go 1 file at a time) .
 I decided it was time to improve the uploading script, and RoombaSH was born.

 ## How it works